|

 UK's Inaugural Athletics Hall of Fame Class in 2005.
 He received the

+honor of Legend in the SEC in 2008.
 Currently, Goode and his wife Anne live in St. Louis, MO where he is

 Vice-President of Employee Benefits for Associated Insurance Group.